 Queenstown is one of New Zealand's most popular tourist destinations.
 Action packed, Queenstown lives up to its reputation as the adventure capital of the country.
 It is also renowned for its dramatic alpine scenery, great shopping, spas, restaurants and wineries.
-The surrounding landscape played a key role in the Middle-earth films; based in Queenstown, you can discover a range of memorable sites including: the Orc funeral pyre, Fangorn Forest, the calling up of Shadowfax, and the breaking of the Fellowship.
+The surrounding landscape played a key role in the Middle earth films; based in Queenstown, you can discover a range of memorable sites where Lord of the Rings filmed including the Orc funeral pyre, Fangorn Forest, the calling up of Shadowfax, and the breaking of the Fellowship.

-It's a wonderful journey to get here and you'll be captivated by the its breath-taking natural beauty.
+It's a wonderful journey to get here and you'll be captivated by its breath-taking natural beauty.

 Experience Middle-earth for yourself.
 View our Lord of the Rings Tours.